 For adults and seniors, similar characteristics as mentioned above should be considered.
 With this population, however, it is more challenging to set boundaries around use.
 For adults and seniors, the Internet may be required for work.
 Further, it is harder to take away Internet accessible devices.

-Health Risks and Concerns of Internet Addiction
+Effects of Internet Addiction

 Although the Internet itself does not impose harm upon a person, excessive and compulsive use leading up to and including Internet addiction does come with it a plethora of physical, cognitive, and social issues.